 His goal is to address mental health, for not only inmates but for deputies as well, create a clear and cooperative bridge between the Sheriff’s Department and established programs within our city, and he pledges that the department will uphold The City of Roanoke’s mission of diversity, inclusion, and equity by ensuring the organization is reflective of the community we live in.

 Colonel Ferguson, Chief Deputy oversees the Administrative Division of the Roanoke Sheriff's Office, which includes the Professional Standards Unit, Law Enforcement Unit, Planning and Research and all administrative duties to include budgeting, payroll, etc. Colonel Ferguson joined the department in 1985.
 During his 37 years he has served as a supervisor in multiple divisions within the department.
-He is the general instructor and has been the Commander of the Tactical Team for 23 years.
+He is a general instructor and has been the Commander of the Tactical Team for 23 years.

 Lt.
 Colonel Jenkins, Assistant Chief Deputy, is in charge of the Operations of the Roanoke Sheriff's Office.
 He oversees Jail Security, Support Services and Court Services Divisions.
 Lt.
 Colonel Jenkins joined the department in 1995.
 During his 27 years he has served as a supervisor in both the Jail and Court Services divisions.
 He is a graduate of West Virginia University and a retired Major, U.S. Army Reserve.